 When severe weather threatens, your energy utility may need to send power outage notification emails to customers.
 To level-set customer expectations and ensure long-term customer satisfaction, your outage communications strategy shouldn’t wait until an outage happens.

 Optimize your outage strategy with an outage communication template that includes useful information and resources customers will need before, during and after a severe weather event.

-In recent years, extreme weather has become a rising trend across the U.S. According to the National Centers for Environmental Information, the U.S. averaged 12 weather disasters per year in the past five years.
-In comparison, between 1980 and 2013, that number was half of what it is today.
+In recent years, extreme weather has become more common across the U.S. According to the National Centers for Environmental Information, the U.S. averaged 17.2 severe weather events per year from 2017 to 2021, including flooding, severe storms and wildfires.
+In comparison, between 1980 and 2017, there was only an average of 7.4 severe weather events per year.

-- Outage alerts: Encourage your customers to sign up for outage alerts with a proactive, omni-channel preparation campaign.
+- Outage alert opt-ins: Encourage your customers to sign up for outage alerts with a proactive, omni-channel preparation campaign.

-- Outage resources: Educate customers about your energy utility’s online resources, directing them to a comprehensive Outage Center or outage resource page.
+- Outage resources: Educate customers about your energy utility’s online resources, directing them to your outage center or outage resource page.